Cybersecurity News: FCC China ban, Windows servers freeze, WhatsApp data leak

 New Windows Server updates cause domain controller freezes, restarts

-Microsoft is investigating LSASS memory leaks, caused by Windows Server updates released during the November Patch Tuesday, that might lead to freezes and restarts on some domain controllers.
-LSASS (short for Local Security Authority Subsystem Service) is responsible for enforcing security policies on Windows systems, and it handles access token creation, password changes, and user logins.
-If this service crashes, logged-in users immediately lose access to Windows accounts on the machine, and they’re shown a system restart error followed by a system reboot.
-Microsoft is working on a resolution and says it will provide an update with an upcoming release.
+According to Bleeping Computer, “Microsoft is investigating LSASS memory leaks, caused by Windows Server updates released during the November Patch Tuesday, that might lead to freezes and restarts on some domain controllers.”
+LSASS is the acronym for Local Security Authority Subsystem Service, which oversees security policies on Windows systems, and “handles access token creation, password changes, and user logins.”
+When it crashes, users lose access to Windows accounts on the machine and see a system restart error followed by a system reboot.
+Microsoft is working on a resolution.

 WhatsApp data leak: 500 million user records for sale